MeetingMatrix: Property Administrators Guide

 Once this is complete, you'll be able to create diagrams using Automatic Layout to quickly arrange a room.

-In AHD, click your name in the upper-right corner and select Layout Editor.
+In Delphi Diagramming, click your name in the upper-right corner and select Layout Editor.

 Select a meeting space.

 - Confirm that the canvas displays layouts as you expect.

 - Check the capacities match your physical capacity chart.

 - You can adjust parameters for each style and room in the case there are variables.